carolinechen99/unicorn-rydes/README.md

 ### Step 3: Set up a Data Producer

-Set up a data producer using the provided Python script to send data to the Kinesis Data Stream.
-Install the required AWS SDK for Python (Boto3) and configure AWS credentials for authentication.
+Set up a data producer using the provided script to send data to the Kinesis Data Stream.
+Install the required AWS SDK and configure AWS credentials for authentication.

 ### Step 4: Start Sending Data to the Stream